rnestler/rnestler.github.io/content/articles/2023/2023-01-15_rust_kernel_module_part2.md

 ```
 </details>

-Alright, so it findes the crates, but the rustc versions do not match.
+Alright, so it finds the crates, but the `rustc` versions do not match.
 Apparently the build is executed in
-`/usr/lib/modules/6.1.5-arch2-1-rust/build`, so we need to tell rustup that we
+`/usr/lib/modules/6.1.5-arch2-1-rust/build`, so we need to tell `rustup` that we
 want the 1.62.0 toolchain for that folder.

 For that we just add the `rust-toolchain` to the package as well.